venkat1707/anz-hybrid-labs/Guide/_index.md

 #### The Logon scripts

 - When the lab environment was first created, multiple automated scripts were run to pre-configure the Hyper-V environment.
 These scripts usually take 10-20 minutes to finish, and once completed, the script windows will close automatically.
-These scripts should have finshed by the time to connect, however if you see the scripts running, please allow them time to complete.
+These scripts should have finshed by the time you start the lab.
+However if you see the scripts running, please allow them time to complete.
 If the scripts are still running or you see any errors, please discuss with your guide.

   ![Screenshot showing ArcBox-Client](./automation.png)